-Event Committee Chairs/ Coordinators

 Facilitate Staff Chats for the Executive and Directors through the Chair of the Engineering Review Board.

-Submit compiled reports of the service related Staff Chats to the Director of Services for implementation with the services.
+Submit compiled reports of the service related Staff Chats to the Director of Retail Services or Director of Educational Services for implementation with the services.

 Submit compiled reports of volunteer positions to the respective Executive or Director managing the volunteer position for implementation.

-Submit any major volunteer complaints to the Engineering Review Board with the consent of the complainer.
+Submit any major volunteer complaints to the Engineering Review Board with the consent of the complainant.

+Acting as an ex-officio, non-voting member of the Engineering Review Board.

+Acting as an ex-officio member of the Equity Committee.

 Perform any budgetary planning necessary in the portfolio.

-Submit a transition report at the end of their term.
+The Director of Human Resources shall submit a transition report by the end of Week 8 of the second semester (Ref. γ.E.3).

 Director of Design

 (Ref.
-By-Law 8.B.11)
+By-Law 8.B.7)

 The Director of Design shall be the main point of contact for resources and advocacy for all EngSoc ratified Design Teams and design-related clubs.

+The Director of Design shall report to the Vice-President (Student Affairs).

-The Director of Design shall be responsible for:
+The Director of Design shall be responsible for oversight of the following:

-Organizing and facilitating Design Team round tables on an as-needed basis.

-Reporting to the Vice-President (Student Affairs) on a frequent basis to update on the status of the teams and clubs.

-Relaying any necessary information for team and club advocacy to the Vice-President (Student Affairs).

-Providing Health and Safety training to teams and other necessary groups in the Society.
+The Deputy(ies) of Design

-Overseeing the Deputy of Design, who will assist with long-term planning for the Engineering Design Teams, facilitating communications with teams and faculty members, and taking on projects to improve the development and security of teams.
+The Deputy(ies) of Design shall assist with long-term planning for the Engineering Design teams, facilitating communications with teams and faculty members, and taking on projects to improve the development and security of teams.

+Design Team Captains and their respective members (Ref.
+By-Law 10.D.1).

+Design Club Captains and their respective members (Ref.
+By-Law 10.D.2).

+The specific duties of the Director of Design are as follows:

+Organizing and facilitating Design Team round tables at least three (3) times per year.

+Advocating for design teams and clubs to the Engineering Society Executive.

-Meeting regularly with the groups to monitor progress.
+Meeting regularly with the design teams and clubs to monitor progress.

-Meeting with the Building Manager to assist with space management, as well as managing Stewardship Agreements.
+Meeting with the ILC Building Manager to assist with space management, as well as managing Stewardship Agreements.

 Connecting with resources administered through the Society such as but not limited to: